kstenerud/bonjson/bonjson.md

 The value is encoded as a little-endian 64-bit unsigned integer following the [type code](#type-codes).
 This is a convenience encoding for a commonly used integer type.

+### 16-bit Float

+The value is encoded as a little-endian 16-bit [bfloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) following the [type code](#type-codes).
+This is a convenience encoding for a commonly used float type (often used in AI).

 ### 32-bit Float

-The value is encoded as a little-endian 32-bit ieee754 binary float following the [type code](#type-codes).
+The value is encoded as a little-endian [32-bit ieee754 binary float](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) following the [type code](#type-codes).
 This is a convenience encoding for a commonly used float type.

 ### 64-bit Float

-The value is encoded as a little-endian 64-bit ieee754 binary float following the [type code](#type-codes).
+The value is encoded as a little-endian [64-bit ieee754 binary float](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) following the [type code](#type-codes).
 This is a convenience encoding for a commonly used float type.

 ### Big Number

 The Big Number type allows for encoding an effectively unlimited range of numbers.
-It can encode small floats (up to 2 significant digits and in some cases 3) in even less space than a float32.

 The general, logical form of a big number is as follows: